Safeguarding and child protection

 Ealing child protection procedures (pdf)

 Policy and procedures for voluntary, community, faith and private organisations (ESCB yellow book).
+Some links may be broken in this document but you may still find the information useful.

 Concerned about a child?